mouseless/json-concepts/buildrjs/specs/004-one-or-more.md

 }
 ```

+will **NOT** create a schema, because it expects at least one `service`.
+So it
-but gives a proper error message.
+gives a proper error message.